-Covered Health Services1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Network Non-Network Outpatient 100% after you pay a per visit Copayment of \$20 PCP or \$35 Specialist 80% after you meet the Annual Deductible Neurobiological Disorders - Autism Spectrum Disorder Services Inpatient 100% after you pay a Copayment of \$250 80% after you meet the Annual Deductible Outpatient 100% after you pay a per visit Copayment of \$20 PCP or \$35 Specialist 80% after you meet the Annual Deductible Obesity Surgery Dan an dina uman whare tha Covered Health Comiss is Network Benefits include services received at a Network facility and performed by a Network Physician that is not a Designated Provider.
-Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated unde each Covered Health Service category in this section.
+Covered Health Services1 Benefit (The Amount Payable by the Plan based on Eligible Expenses) Network Non-Network Network Benefits include services received at a Network facility and performed by a Network Physician that is not a Designated Provider.
 Ostomy Supplies 100% 80% after you meet the Annual Deductible Pharmaceutical Products - Outpatient Medical Setting Note: Does not include prescriptions dispensed by Express Scripts.
 100% 80% after you meet the Annual Deductible Physician Fees for Surgical and Medical Services Covered Health Services provided by a non-Network Physician in certain Network facilities will apply the same cost sharing (Coinsurance and applicable Deductible) as if those services were provided by a Network provider; however Eligible Expenses will be determined as described in the Eligible Expenses Section of How the Prime Select Plan Works.
 100% 80% after you meet the Annual Deductible Physician's Office Services - Sickness and Injury Office Visit 100% after you pay a per visit Copayment of \$20 PCP or \$35 Specialist 80% after you meet the Annual Deductible Pregnancy - Maternity Services A Copayment will not apply for a newborn child whose length of stay in the Hospital is the same as the mother's length of stay.
 Benefits will be the same as those stated under each Covered Health Service category in this section.
 Benefits will be the same as those stated under each Covered Health Service category in this section.
 Preventive Care Services Physician Office Services 100% 80% after you meet the Annual Deductible Lab, X-ray or Other Preventive Tests 100% 80% after you meet the Annual Deductible Breast Pumps 100% 80% after you meet the Annual Deductible Private Duty Nursing - Outpatient 100% 80% after you meet the Annual Deductible Prosthetic Devices See Additional Coverage Details, for limits.
-100% after you meet the \$200 Annual Deductible 80% after you meet the Annual Deductible
+100% after you meet the \$200 Annual Deductible 80% after you meet the Annual Deductible Reconstructive Procedures Depending upon where the provided, Benefits will be the each Covered Health Service same as those stated under